A high octane evening of crowdfund investment opportunities

 Crowdcube does not allow questions from the crowd following the quickfire presentations.
 So you have to stay at the event and find the people you want to talk to.
 If you have any interest in raising money through crowdfunding, even if it’s on a donation basis rather than equity or loan, checkout how to attend on the Crowdcube website and get along to the next one.
 It will show you how high the professional bar is set to be a winner in this competitive arena.
 And if you want help or guidance with any aspects of crowdfunding, please contact me, [email protected].

 Last year’s Office of National Statistics figures revealed that just 53% of the UK’s working population are fulltime employees with a regular pay cheque.
-More and more of us are choosing, or being forced by circumstances, to adopt alternative ways of funding our existence.
+More and more of us are choosing, or being forced by circumstances, to adopt alternative ways of funding our existence by changing career.
 The outcome can range from worries over simply paying basic bills to affording an enviable, comfortable lifestyle.

 I’ve learned that whether starting up in business as a small-scale entrepreneur of any age, or as a local provider of professional services, downscaling from a dazzling corporate career, or on the verge of what could be a great money-making venture, many of us all share the same feelings.